|I was unable to find any old photos of holiday foods-past, |

 Actually, I'm more of a "cake girl."
 My father loved him some pies, but I just couldn't get into them myself (except for pumpkin).
 I suppose there are "cake people" and "pie people," kind of like how there are "cat people"and "dog people."
 If you're wondering, I'm a dog

 I used to do a lot of baking at Christmastime.
 When we were particulary short on funds, we would give baked goods as gifts.
 We found out the hard way that these cost a bundle to mail, so there wasn't a huge financial savings with this strategy.

 I found a great recipe for fudge that you can make in your microwave in about 5 minutes (and, it tastes good!), so we enjoy a lot of fudge.
-My daughter discovered chocolate last year, so I don't imagine it will last long in our household.
+Chocolate of any variety doesn't last long in our household.

-My daughter loves to watch me cook; she even goes into her play kitchen to try to "cook like Mommy."
-I've started letting her help me cook this year, and she gets so excited when something "she made herself" comes out of the oven.
+My daughter loves to "help" me cook now; she even goes into her play kitchen to try to "cook like Mommy."
+She gets so excited when something "she made herself" comes out of the oven.